 The game is an unusual aspect of human life.
 It has its own rules that don’t fit within the traditional framework of logic.
 Here, His Majesty Chance reigns, and all things are relative.
 The weak can reduce the strong, and the clever can make fools of themselves.
 The poor can become wealthy, and vice versa.

-Gambling opens up new opportunities for the personality that are not often displayed in everyday life.
-Everyone wants to be rich quickly and without effort.
-Although the game offers hope, luck is what you get.
+Gambling offers new opportunities that can be used to express your personality in a way that is not common in daily life.
+Everyone desires to become wealthy quickly and easily.
+Even though the game may offer hope, luck is what you get.

 Origins of the game